osshiya/DDWA-Assignment-1/README.md

 ## Testing
 1. Login
     1. Try to log in from "index" page with wrong details, nothing happened, site refreshed.
     2. Try again with correct details.
-Log in to one of the three site depending on the role of the user.
+Log in to one of the three sites depending on the role of the user.

 2. Access tables
     1. Tap on any of the buttons after entering one of the three roles' sites, grayed out buttons are not avaliable to some users depending on their roles.